Transport-Induced Decoherence of the Entangled Triplet Exciton Pair

 However, for quantum interference in the exciton pair to lead to observable quantum beats it is necessary to maintain global coherence in the triplet-pair population.
 While quantum beats can be easily observed in tetracene crystals \cite{Funfschilling85b,Chabr81,Burdett12}, in rubrene crystals they can only be detected in the presence of a carefully aligned magnetic field \cite{Wolf18,Curran24}.
 The reason is a global decoherence effect associated with triplet transport, which was analyzed in the high-field limit in Ref.~\onlinecite{Curran24}.

-In this work we focus on the effect of excitons hopping between inequivalent sites at zero magnetic field and moderate magnetic fields, highlighting how exciton transport can lead to global decoherence in triplet exciton pairs created by singlet exciton fission, the suppression of the quantum beat signal at zero field, and the decay of quantum beat amplitudes at moderate magnetic fields, even in the absence of the transport-induced dephasing effect discussed in Ref.~\onlinecite{Curran24}.
-Examples of decoherence due to hopping between inequivalent sites were discussed for individual triplet excitgons and other systems in Refs.~\onlinecite{Berk83,Baker12,Weiss17,Palmer25}.
+In this work we focus on the effect of excitons hopping between inequivalent sites at zero magnetic field and moderate magnetic fields, highlighting how exciton transport can lead to global decoherence in a population of triplet exciton pairs created by singlet exciton fission, the suppression of the quantum beat signal at zero field, and the decay of quantum beats amplitude at moderate magnetic fields, even in the absence of the transport-induced dephasing effect discussed in Ref.~\onlinecite{Curran24}.
+Examples of decoherence due to hopping between inequivalent sites were discussed for individual triplet excitons and other systems in Refs.~\onlinecite{Berk83,Baker12,Weiss17,Palmer25}.
 In this work we specifically develop a complete model and computational method to predict transport-induced decoherence for a population of entangled triplet exciton pairs in any magnetic field.